chelseavalentine/Notes/HTML & CSS/HTML.md

 ### Forms

-* `action`: the URL of the page that'll receive hte information in the form when it's submitted
+* `action`: the URL of the page that'll receive the information in the form when it's submitted
 * `method`: either [get] or [post].
   - `get`: used for things like short forms (search), and info retrieval
     + default method used when unspecified